-Students may ride their bicycles or skateboard to school; however, they must walk their bicycles/skateboards on school property.
+Students may ride their skateboards to school but they must be carried while on school property.
+Students may not ride skateboards on school property.
 Skateboards must be locked in lockers upon arrival at school.
-The school is not responsible for stolen or damaged bicycles/skateboards.
+The school is not responsible for stolen or damaged skateboards.